 After recognizing the elements blocks for the CPV, each value was passed to a variable in the main application, so it could be used on the application process.
-Then a comparison with the values extracted was performed and, then, the application recognized the input block, the data configuration parameters, and applies for coordinates in the virtual environment rendering through 3D Avatar with the mapped movements.
+Then a comparison with the values extracted was performed and, then, the application recognized the input block, searched the database and executed the mapped elements, exported to the mesh.
+These comparisons follows the hierarchical sequence of formal model.

 Figure 6: Synthesis Process.
-Begins by parse, extract
+Begins by parse, extract the data configuration parameters, and applies for coordinates in the virtual environment rendering through 3D Avatar with the mapped movements.